Practical Insights into Knowledge Distillation for Pre-Trained Models: Methodology

-\smartparagraph{Data partitioning strategies.} We experiment with the following five data partitioning strategies: \begin{enumerate}[itemsep=0pt, parsep=0pt] \item \textbf{Uniform Data Distribution:} Each participant \( P_i \) possesses an equal number of data samples from all classes, resulting in balanced local datasets \( D_i \), which promote uniform model training across the network. \item \textbf{Quantity Skew Distribution} \cite{li2022federated}: The size of each participant's local dataset \( |D_i| \) varies.
+\item \textbf{Uniform Data Distribution:} Each participant \( P_i \) possesses an equal number of data samples from all classes, resulting in balanced local datasets \( D_i \), which promote uniform model training across the network. \item \textbf{Quantity Skew Distribution} \cite{li2022federated}: The size of each participant's local dataset \( |D_i| \) varies.
 A Dirichlet distribution, denoted as \( q_i \sim \Dir(\beta) \), is used to model the size variability, where \( q_i \) represents the proportion of data for participant \( P_i \).
 The concentration parameter \( \beta \), set to 0.5, controls the degree of data quantity skew among participants. \item \textbf{Specialized Non-IID Distribution:} In this strategy, each participant \( P_i \) primarily holds data from one class, making up 91\% of their dataset.
 The remaining 9\% is distributed evenly among samples from other classes, ensuring exposure to the entire class spectrum. \item \textbf{Label Skew Random Chunks Distribution:} This approach involves assigning a random number of classes to each participant, followed by allocating random chunks, each containing a minimum of 100 samples, from these classes.
 This leads to a controlled variation in class distribution and dataset volume. \item \textbf{Label Skew Dirichlet Distribution:} For each class \( c \), we construct a distribution vector \( p_c \sim \Dir_K(\boldsymbol{\beta}) \), where \( K \) is the number of participants and \( \boldsymbol{\beta} \) is a vector of concentration parameters alternating between 0.1 and 0.5.
 The proportions \( p_{c,k} \) derived from \( p_c \) determine the allocation of class \( c \)'s samples to participant \( P_k \), creating a skewed label distribution across participants, with lower \( \beta \) values leading to greater skew. \end{enumerate}

 \smartparagraph{KD setup.} We assess the effectiveness of three distinct KD methodologies: \textit{Vanilla KD}, \textit{DML}, and \textit{DP-KD}.
 Each of these methodologies is explored with a trio of transfer set options: